BlaqueDevs/se-assignment-day-4-software-project-management-RUNE346/README.md

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+Agile is beneficial for projects with evolving requirements and a need for iterative development.
+Examples: developing a web app where features are adjusted based on user feedback or a digital marketing campaign requiring frequent tweaks.

+Waterfall is better for projects with well-defined, stable requirements and a clear sequence of phases.
+Examples: constructing a building with fixed plans or implementing a compliance system with specific, unchanging regulations.
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?